 Unlawful of a Weapon (UUW) is a very serious crime in Illinois.
 If you are arrested for having a gun in public, and you do not have a Conceal and Carry Permit, you will be charged with a UUW.
 If you did not have an FOID Card or if the gun was loaded, you will be charged with an Aggravated UUW.
 If you are facing a UUW or an Aggravated UUW in Illinois, you could be facing the very real possibility of a jail sentence.
-You will need the services of an experienced and knowledgeable Chicago criminal defense lawyer who has the experience and proven track record of handling UUW cases in Illinois to help you avoid jail and a conviction on your criminal record that can never be removed.
+You will need the services of an experienced and knowledgeable UUW lawyer who has the experience and proven track record of handling UUW cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, to help you avoid jail and a conviction on your criminal record that can never be removed.

 The Illinois gun laws are complicated.
-Chicago criminal defense lawyer, James Dimeas, has spent the past 25 years handling gun cases throughout Cook County, DuPage County, and Kane County.
-UUW lawyer, James Dimeas, has won gun cases at trial and had convictions for past gun cases vacated and overturned.How to Legally Own a Gun in Illinois?
+UUW lawyer, James Dimeas, has spent the past 26 years handling gun cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+UUW attorney, James Dimeas, has won gun cases at trial and had convictions for past gun cases vacated and overturned.How to Legally Own a Gun in Illinois?

 Conceal and Carry Permit - The only way to legally carry a concealed firearm on your person or in your car in Illinois if you have a Conceal and Carry permit 430 ILCS 66/1 issued by the Illinois State Police.
 Even if you have a Conceal and Carry permit Illinois state law allows certain businesses, public and private, to ban weapons from their property.
 The property owner will post signs on the property notifying people that guns are not allowed.What is a UUW in Illinois?